Emad Mostaque: Controversy and allegations

 In June, 2023, a news report citing more than 30 sources, including investors and former Stability AI employees, stated that Mostaque had misled investors and the public about his educational background, a partnership with Amazon Web Services and the extent of his involvement in developing Stable Diffusion.
 The article also detailed Mostaque's unsubstantiated claims of partnerships with several NGOs, including the United Nations, and the government of Malawi.
 Mostaque subsequently addressed these claims in his personal blog.
 In the blog post, Mostaque said he partnered with these organizations in his work with the Collective and Augmented Intelligence Against COVID-19 (CAIAC), a project he founded with AI researcher Cyrus Hodes that failed to launch.

 On July 13, 2023, Stability AI co-founder Cyrus Hodes filed a civil lawsuit against Mostaque, claiming he was defrauded into selling his 15% stake in the company for $100.
 The stake was valued at $150 million during a round of financing in October 2022, only five months after Hodes sold his shares.
 The company responded in a statement saying Hodes was suffering from "a clear case of seller's remorse" and Mostaque provided screenshots and his version of events on his personal Twitter account.
 The suit has yet to go to trial.

 Opinions

-Mostaque advocates for an open-source approach to AI.
+In 2022, Mostaque advocated for an open-source approach to AI.
 Some have supported this approach as this could lead to increased innovation and democratization of AI technology, while others have expressed concerns about the potential risks of releasing open-source AI models without adequate safeguards, citing possible regulatory backlash and negative societal consequences.

-In March 2023, he signed an open letter calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4".
+In March 2023, he signed Pause Giant AI Experiments: An Open Letter calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4".

-In July 2023, he declared that generative artificial intelligence "is a $1 trillion investment opportunity but will be 'biggest bubble of all time'".
+In July 2023, he declared that generative AI "is a $1 trillion investment opportunity but will be 'biggest bubble of all time'".